spimort/TerraBrush/README.md

 * **Pie menu**
 * **Shortcuts**
   - The plugin has been made so it's really easy to use.
 A lot of shortcuts are available.
     - LShift - Reverse the tool.
-Usually this option will go from "Add" to "Remove".
+Usually, this option will go from "Add" to "Remove".
 For the sculpting option, this does the "Smooth" option.
     - V - Show the PieMenu for the current tool
     - B - Show the PieMenu for the current brush
     - N - Show the PieMenu for the current tool option (ex.
 While painting the textures, the PieMenu will show textures)